 Urmas Sutrop, Editor-in-Chief

 Jüri Allik, Editor

 Wolfgang Drechsler, Editor

 Tallinn – Tartu, 11.10.2004

 IV Copyright and Licensing policy

-The TRAMES is an international open access journal and Creative Commons Attribution-NonCommercial 4.0 International License CC BY-NC to all its papers (Creative Commons Attribution 4.0 International License).
+The TRAMES is an international open access journal and has accepted Creative Commons Attribution-NonCommercial 4.0 International License CC BY-NC to all its papers (Creative Commons Attribution 4.0 International License).